 What To Look For When Choosing a VPS Provider

 Not all VPS plans are the same, so there are several different features you may want to consider before diving right in.

-- Backups: Whether managed or unmanaged it is important to determine whether there are regular backups of your site files and databases, or whether you need to do these yourself.
+- Backups: Whether managed or unmanaged, it is crucial to determine whether there are regular backups of your site files and databases, or whether you need to do these yourself.

-- Scalability: If you know your site has the potential to grow you may want to ensure your VPS plan has the option to easily upgrade if you require more resources.
-Some hosts have things setup so efficiently that you can add more resources in your admin area.
+- Scalability: If you know your site has the potential to grow, you may want to ensure your VPS plan has the option to easily upgrade if you require more resources.
+Some hosts have things set up so efficiently that you can add more resources in your admin area.
 Others may need to perform a “migration” which could take time and even take your site offline.
-The big advantage of cloud hosting is easy scalability because the cloud is a network of many different servers pooling together, and all hosts need to do is pull some more resources from the cloud.
+The significant advantage of cloud hosting is easy scalability because the cloud is a network of many different servers pooling together, and all hosts need to do is pull some more resources from the cloud.

 - IP Addresses: Many people who make the jump to VPS hosting have several different websites.
 So have multiple IP addresses allows you to separate them all in the eyes of search engines.